 (VIII.93) Likewise, though the pain of others doesn't befall me, yet being, like that, the pain of a "me," it's (also) difficult to bear, because of clinging to a "me."

-So we can look at others.
+So, we can look at others.
 We can do this as a meditation in terms of “everybody has that same type of confusion, just as I do.”
 This is the basic problem that everybody faces – it’s this unawareness or confusion about how we exist.
-So it’s not my private problem, it’s not your private problem; it’s everybody’s problem.
-And so the suffering that is generated by this is something that is terrible and has to be eliminated regardless of who’s experiencing it, me or others.
-So he’s saying that ignorance has to be eliminated throughout the world, not just my ignorance, but ignorance in general, and not just your ignorance.
+It’s not “my” private problem, and it’s not “your” private problem; it’s everybody’s problem.
+The suffering that is generated by this is something that is terrible and has to be eliminated regardless of who’s experiencing it, me or others.
+He’s saying that ignorance has to be eliminated throughout the world, not just “my” ignorance, but ignorance in general, and not just “your” ignorance.

 The next verse that Shantideva has in his presentation is emphasizing that there’s nothing special about my happiness or my suffering, so why focus only on mine?
 That’s very true.
 What’s so special about my headache that makes it more horrible than your headache?
 Or my happiness or your happiness?
 There’s nothing special about me.